Helsinki-NLP/OpusTools/opustools_pkg/README.md

 -p {raw,xml,parsed,mono,moses,tmx,truecaser,ud,freq,smt,dic}, --preprocess {raw,xml,parsed,mono,moses,tmx,truecaser,ud,freq,smt,dic}
                       Preprocess type
 -l, --list_resources  List resources
+-ll, --list_languages
+                      List available languages.
+Use -d to find languages for a given corpus and -s for a given source language.
+Use both to find target language for a given source language in a given corpus.
+-lc, --list_corpora   List available corpora.
+Use -s to find corpora for a given language and use
+                      both -s and -t to find corpora for a given language pair.
+-o, --online_api      Search resources from the online OPUS-API instead of the local database.
 -dl DOWNLOAD_DIR, --download_dir DOWNLOAD_DIR
                       Set download directory (default=current directory) -q, --suppress_prompts
-                      Download necessary files without prompting "(y/n)"
+                      Download necessary files without prompting "(y/n)" -u, --update_db       Update the local corpus database.
+This could take up to 1 hour.
+-db DATABASE, --database DATABASE
+                      Use your custom sqlite db file
 ```

 ### Description